-Please note:- A Roadside Verge HAP is currently (2009) in draft form and work to include this Surrey HAP in to the Epsom and Ewell Local BAP will be considered in future.
-This HAP is not a part of the Urban HAP.
+Please note:- There is a Surrey County Council Roadside Verge HAP which is currently (2015) in draft form.
+This HAP is not a part of the Urban HAP and has not been formerly adopted.

 - ► Ponds A Priority Habitat: best practice guidance for development control planning officers (Pond Conservation) - www.ukbap.org.uk